grafana/grafana/docs/sources/administration/correlations/create-a-new-correlation/index.md

 When you set up a correlation with admin page you can use the target query editor.
 When you use provisioning you may need to know the structure of the target query which may not be well documented depending on the plugin.
 Here is a quick step-by-step guide on how to determine the target query model:

-1. Open Explore
+1. Open Explore.
-1. Select the data source you want to use as the target of the correlation
+1. Select the data source you want to use as the target of the correlation.
-1. Open the inspector tab and select “Query”
+1. Open the inspector tab and select “Query”.
-1. Run a sample query
+1. Run a sample query.
-1. Inspect results
+1. Inspect results.
 1. Look for the “queries” list object.
 Each object is created using the query model structure defined by the data source.
-You can use the same structure in your provisioning file
+You can use the same structure in your provisioning file.

    {{< figure src="/static/img/docs/correlations/determine-target-query-structure-inspector-10-0.png" max-width="600px" caption="Query inspector with target query structure" >}}